Use space to open navigation items

 • The licensee must not sell or supply liquor on any premises in respect of which an application for a liquor licence or extended trading hours has been refused in the previous two years.

-• The Secretary of the Department of Customer Service or L&GNSW can give written directions to the licensee or an employee or agent that relates to the operation of the authorisation.
+• L&GNSW can give written directions to the licensee or an employee or agent that relates to the operation of the authorisation.
 This can include a direction prohibiting or restricting the sale of liquor at certain times.

 The sale on other premises licence may be restricted when used inappropriately – for example: